All Episodes

 And he's not a public figure by definition, is he?

-So the standard is is lower.
+So the standard is lower.

 No, it's less than that.

-Uh you know, it's essentially uh negligence.
+You know, it's essentially negligence.

 And so, yeah, there is a very strong case that can be made.

-People who called him a murderer after the jury determined he's not a murderer, that's uh slanderous, and so is white supremacist.
+People who called him a murderer after the jury determined he's not a murderer, that's slanderous, and so is white supremacist.

 And so I think he should sue.

-I think he should, and I think a win uh Horace Cooper, your take.
+I think he should, and I think a win.

-There ought to be some legal consequence uh to this rush to judgment, this rush to slander, this rush to defamation.
+There ought to be some legal consequence to this rush to judgment, this rush to slander, this rush to defamation.

 You know, the thing is now, let's get into the absence of malice.

-Uh Greg, both of us over the years have pretty much uh been called every name in the book, but I'm a public figure, and the bar is so high it makes it nearly impossible for me to sue people that slander me, and it's happened all throughout my career.
+But I'm a public figure, and the bar is so high, it makes it nearly impossible for me to sue people that slander me.

 It used to frustrate me and bother me.

-Um in this particular case, Kyle Rittenhouse did not sign up for this.
+In this particular case, Kyle Rittenhouse did not sign up for this.

 And the same with Nicholas Sandman.